GitHub Copilot Review 2026 - Features, Pricing & Deals

 Features

-• Code Completion and Generation: Offers real-time AI-powered code suggestions as you type, helping developers write complex functions, classes, and code structures faster and more efficiently.
+• Code Completion and Generation: Offers real-time AI-powered code suggestions as you type, helping developers write complex functions, classes, and code structures faster.

-• Contextual Assistance: Adapts to your unique coding style and provides intelligent suggestions that match your existing project's architecture and conventions.
+• Contextual Assistance: Adapts to your coding style and provides suggestions that match your existing project's architecture and conventions by analyzing open pages, previous prompts, and retrieved codebase information.

-• Multi-Language Support: Generates and assists with code across numerous programming languages, making it a versatile tool for developers working on diverse projects.
+• Multi-Language Support: Generates and assists with code across numerous programming languages, making it a tool for developers working on projects in different languages.

-• Chat and Documentation Assistance: Provides a chat interface for code-related queries and can generate comprehensive code documentation to explain complex programming concepts.
+• Inline Chat and Documentation: Provides inline chat for modifying code through conversation and can generate code documentation, test generation, and comments to explain complex programming concepts.

-• IDE Integration: Seamlessly works with popular development environments like Visual Studio Code, JetBrains IDEs, and GitHub, ensuring a smooth coding experience.
+• Platform Integration: Works with popular development environments like Visual Studio Code, JetBrains IDEs, GitHub Desktop, GitHub Mobile, Windows Terminal Canary, GitHub CLI, and directly on the GitHub website.

 Pricing

-• Business plan priced at $19 USD per user monthly, designed for organizations with enhanced security and management features.
+• Copilot Business plan available at $19 USD per user monthly, designed for organizations with 300 premium requests per user per month, audit logs, and policy controls.

 Frequently Asked Questions